Tyrn/wei/the-insider-en.typ

      "Mr.  Bemish,"  he  said,  "why  do  you  need  this  planet?
 Bribers, criminals,  heretics,  zealots,  and  now,  terrorists.
-Have  you heard that yesterday an Earthman was shot in Chakhar - he owned  several plants.
-By the way, the Chakhar governor's  son did  the shooting - a Sorbonne graduate, an anarcho-communist or something like that.
+Have  you heard that yesterday an Earthman was shot in Chakhar---he owned  several plants.
+By the way, the Chakhar governor's  son did  the shooting---a Sorbonne graduate, an anarcho-communist or something like that.
 Another lad, an Earthman, was with him...
-"We   will   instigate  a   full-scale  terror  against  the   Earth exploitators,  weed  the bribers  out  and build the  Crystal Palace on Weia afterwards,  and erect two monuments in front of the palace - for  Karl Marx and for the sovereign Irshahchan."
+"We   will   instigate  a   full-scale  terror  against  the   Earth exploitators,  weed  the bribers  out  and build the  Crystal Palace on Weia afterwards,  and erect two monuments in front of the palace---for  Karl Marx and for the sovereign Irshahchan."

      Bemish  stared at him dumbfounded.
 "Uh-huh," a thought passed his mind,